Takhi77/Takhi77/README.md

 * Technical Advisor
 ----------------------------------------------------

+You can contact me through telegram Takhi[https://t.me//@takhi77]

+There, we can discuss on more comfortable contact with you.

 These projects are running on the node-backend for utilizing the token trading like pumpfun and raydium That's my main skill to work with token trading field I even also ***duplicated the pumpfun's working method as new replica contract***